openjfx/javafx-maven-plugin/README.md

 ```

 A local SDK can be used, for instance, in case of a local build of OpenJFX,
-by adding the local jars instead of those from Maven Central, like:
+by adding all the required local jars (as there are no transitive dependencies),
+instead of those from Maven Central, like:

 ```
 <properties>